aiven/devportal/includes/config-elasticsearch.rst

     **indices.query.bool.max_clause_count** Maximum number of clauses Lucene BooleanQuery can have.
 The default value (1024) is relatively high, and increasing it may cause performance issues.
 Investigate other approaches first before increasing this value.

   ``search_max_buckets`` => *['integer', 'null']*
     **search.max_buckets** Maximum number of aggregation buckets allowed in a single response.
-OpenSearch default value is used when this is not defined.
+Elasticsearch default value is used when this is not defined.

   ``indices_fielddata_cache_size`` => *['integer', 'null']*
     **indices.fielddata.cache.size** Relative amount.
 Maximum amount of heap memory used for field data cache.
 This is an expert setting; decreasing the value too much will increase overhead of loading field data; too much memory used for field data cache will decrease amount of heap available for other operations.